What are tax havens, and how do they work?

 According to PWC, it does not impose taxes on profits, income, dividends, or capital gains, has no limits on profit accumulation, and does not require dividend distribution.

-Under the new Bermuda Corporate Income Tax Act 2023 (CITA 2023), a 15% corporate income tax will apply to businesses that are part of multinational enterprise groups with annual revenue of at least €750 million.
-This will take effect in 2025.
+From January 2025, Bermuda introduced 15% corporate income tax for businesses that are part of multinational enterprise groups with annual revenue of at least €750 million.

 Switzerland